kdaily/UISO_code/README.md

 **WARNING: The CCLE data processing requires a lot (>20GB) of main memory to hold the expression data.
 The batch processing step can take >15 hours.**

 All steps can be run individually.
-Turn of munging (in `config/global.cfg`), and run (source) each of the files in the `munge` directory sequentially.
+Turn off munging (in `config/global.cfg`), and run (source) each of the files in the `munge` directory sequentially.

 Creating figures and tables
 -------------------------------